“The world is a dangerous place to live; not because of the people who are evil, but because of the people who don’t do anything about it.”

-The police was notified at four in the morning and when they arrived it was too late.
+The police was notified at four in the morning and when they were arrived it was too late.
 For everyone.

-Perhaps this case would have got lost in the police files, hadn’t two social psychologists, John Darley and Bibb Latané, learned about it.
+Perhaps this case would get lost in the police files, hadn’t two social psychologists, John Darley and Bibb Latané, learned about it.
 They became interested not in the murderer’s perverted personality, but in something else more shocking: the apathy of bystanders, their unwillingness to help.
 What was it that held them back?